 - Sprint as Default – Off.
 This can make movement clumsier.

 - Move Keys – You likely don’t need a guide to the best Spellbreak settings to tell you that movement keys should be WASD.

 - Game Volume – This is your own preference.

 - Voice Input Volume – Whatever works best for voice chat.

 General PC Settings

-Outside of your in-game settings, using good practises on your PC can also your frame rate.
+Outside of your in-game settings, using good practices on your PC can also improve your frame rate.
 These are some general tips to compliment the best Spellbreak settings.